Tasnia16EEE/Portfolio-/README.md

 **Voluntary Research Work 1 @ University of Washington Tacoma (_Jan 2023-Present_)**

 **PI: Prof. Dr. Mohammad Ali, University of Washington Tacoma**
-- Use Coco datasets, ADE20K datasets, Pytorch, DeepLab, various API to understand the architecture of Swin Transformer.
+- Use ADE20K datasets, PyTorch, Hugging face and various API to understand the architecture of pretrained Transformer models.
+- Use different unstructured pruning techniques such as Iterative Magnitude Pruning, Snip Pruning, Snip Momentum Pruning as well as DepGraph structured pruning method to prune the transformer architecture models.
+- Understand the attention mechanism, cross attention mechanism and transformer’s encoder-decoder etc.
-- Interpret the models with Lime, Shap and Grad-CAM interpretability methods.
+- Use Lime, Shap analysis and Grad CAM to interpret the model.
-- Use SQL for Data modeling and database design.
-- Work with Adobe Illustrator, Microsoft Publisher.
-- Observe neuron to neuron connections in last layer of the models.

 **Voluntary Research Work 2 @ University of Washington Tacoma (_Jan 2023-Dec 2023_)**

 **PI: Dr. Abdul Salama, Machine Learning Manager, Virta Health, USA**
+- Used Azure Cognitive Service for text extraction.
-- Use Coco datasets, Pytorch Lightning, various API and Weight & Biases Visualization to fine tune the DETR and Faster R-CNN models for object detection.
+- Used Coco datasets, Pytorch Lightning, various API and Weight & Biases Visualization to fine tune the DETR and Faster R-CNN models for object detection.
+- Got practical experience with real data handling, convolutional neural network and deep learning.
-- Use Weight & Biases platform to visualize the learning curves and sweeps for tuning hyperparameters.
+- Used Weight & Biases platform to visualize the learning curves and sweeps for tuning hyperparameters.
-- Work with advanced Microsoft Excel skills including VBA, pivot tables, slicers, array formulas, conditional formatting, advanced charting techniques, nested functions, and logical functions etc.
-- Use statistical visualization methods.

 **Junior Software Engineer Intern @ Sourcetop, Inc Bangladesh (_Jul 2022–Dec 2022_)**
-- Assisted on a chatbot project for a client’s website.
 - Developed web applications using Visual Studio, CSS/HTML/JavaScript, C#, Django, PHP, WordPress.
 - Developed mobile applications using Kotlin, Carto, Swift, Android Studio.
 - Data Analysis and Mining with Python
 - SQL Querying and optimization
-- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses.

 **General Secretary @ Andromeda Space & Robotics Research Organization, Chittagong University of Engineering & Technology, Bangladesh (_Dec 2020–Mar 2022_)**
 - Arranged different coding and robotics competition.
-- Stayed connected with the faculty for the organization’s purpose.
-- Used non-ESRI mapping tools (e.g., QGIS, Carto)
-- Used GIS for multimodal transportation.
-- Worked with survey design and analysis.
 - Built a Line Follow Robot with a team for a competition.
 - Developed a GPS-based road sign and speed breaker alarming system utilizing Raspberry Pi technology to monitor road signs and speed breakers and implemented a voice-command-based alarm system.
 - Assisted on a chatbot project for a client’s website.